zainpay/zainpay-nodejs-sdk/README.md

 ## 9. Get Bank List
-- This request enables a merchant to get the list of banks supported by Zainpay.
+- This endpoint enables a merchant to get the list of banks supported by Zainpay.

    ```js
     const reponse = await Zainpay({